tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 ## Conclusion

 Today we learned that it is tricky to work with `process.exit` or any function that can exit our program in the middle of the test.
 Such functions need to be mocked out completely inside of the tests.
 Also, we learned that it is possible to make sure we didn't forget to do that.
-This is quite important because, if we do forget, everything runs smoothly, and we don't know that we made a mistake.
+That is quite important because, if we do forget, everything runs smoothly, and we don't know that we made a mistake.

 There is still a lot to go through.
 In a few next episodes we will: